-In new guidance issued ahead of the International AIDS Conference century, the World Health Organization urged national treatment programs to start thinking in terms of providing treatment to four different groups of patients and customization services for each group accordingly.
+In new guidelines issued ahead of the century's International AIDS Conference, the World Health Organization urged national treatment programs to start thinking in terms of providing treatment to four different patient groups and personalization services for each group accordingly.

 The four groups of patients are:

 - People who are newly diagnosed when: new patients who have no need for membership and retention support starting treatment and follow-up during the first months of treatment.